architjee/picture-gallery/README.md

 Added primary spinner when first time loading data, during navigation between pages, loading indicator at the top was used.

+The components are lazy loaded based on what are in the view, and so are the images.
+This prevents bandwidth by a margin.
+To show preview, I use, smaller version of image and blur it to give that cool effect.

 The side bar is collapsible && it Teleports to dialog in mobile view

 We use container size to calculate no of grid columns.